8xFF/atm0s-media-server/docs/protocols/sip.md

 # SIP Transport integration: PoC Working

-Currently implement is incomplete and only finished most important parts, it working as PoC.
+The current implementation is incomplete and only finished the most important parts, it is working as a PoC.

-- It can handle incoming call to join an room or reject.
-It can make outgoing call and put it to a room.
+- It can handle incoming calls to join a room or reject them.
+It can make outgoing calls and put them in a room.
-- Audio process is done with OPUS and PCMA transcode.
+- Audio processing is done with OPUS and PCMA transcoding.

-We have reference hooks server in above.

 ### Checklist